 All laser vision correction surgeries work by reshaping the cornea, or clear front part of the eye, so that light traveling through it is properly focused onto the retina located in the back of the eye.
 There are a number of different surgical techniques used to reshape the cornea.
 During PRK, an eye surgeon uses a laser to reshape the cornea.
-This laser, which delivers a cool pulsing beam of ultraviolet light, is used on the surface of the cornea, not underneath a flap on the cornea, as in LASIK.
+This laser, which delivers a pulsing beam of ultraviolet light, is used on the surface of the cornea, not underneath a corneal flap as in LASIK.

 What are the advantages of PRK?

 - PRK can accurately correct nearsightedness.
 Approximately 90 percent of PRK patients have 20/20 vision without glasses or contact lenses one year after the surgery.
 Over 95 percent have 20/40 or better without glasses or contacts.